Can we stop plans to convert Alexandra Parade’s green median into a car park?

 Parking

-The developer says the reason for the parking is for users of the Bundha Sports Centre.
-This was built on land that was owned by the council and is now privately managed.
-No on site parking was provided despite the massive excavations.
-The business operating model for this centre relies of sports teams from a wide catchment to travel here for games, however the modern gym would mainly have local users.
-In the evenings, when the sports centre is active there is parking available at OfficeWorks and many streets have 4-hour parking.
-The Foundry development on the north-east corner of Smith and Alexandra has a permit for 341 spaces – if it goes ahead.
+No on site parking was provided despite the massive excavations – the excuse provided was ‘geological’.
+The business operating model for this centre relies of sports teams from a wide car-dependent catchment to travel here for games.
+However the modern gym would mainly attract local users.
+In the evenings, when the sports centre is active, there is parking available at OfficeWorks and many streets have 4-hour parking.
 There are also opportunities to provide parking in the Gas Works.
-There are a further thirty places on Napier Street opposite the triangle park.
-Napier has only seven houses on one side and some commercial properties.
-For a driver looking for parking, there will never be enough space close to the destination.

 The Heat Island Effect